ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

   * `jwt:RS512` - The RSA-SHA512 algorithm.
   * `jwt:NONE` - Unsecured JWTs (no signing).

-`jwt:JwtIssuerConfig` record should be provided into `jwt:OutboundJwtAuthProvider` when initializing and the initialized `jwt:OutboundJwtAuthProvider` is passed to the `http:BearerAuthHandler` when initializing.
+The`jwt:JwtIssuerConfig` record should be provided into the `jwt:OutboundJwtAuthProvider` when initializing and the initialized `jwt:OutboundJwtAuthProvider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/http;